 They seize their futures.
 And we provide them with the mental, physical, and legal tools they need on their way.

-In 2017 our seasoned teams were on the frontlines of humanitarian assistance, doing everything they could to help those searching for safety.
-We reached 9 million people across 31 countries in crisis.
+In 2018 our seasoned teams were on the frontlines of humanitarian assistance, doing everything they could to help those searching for safety in 31 countries worldwide.